Rent To Own Pros and Cons | Is It Worth It?

 In a standard tenancy, 100% of your rent goes to your landlord — you build zero equity.
 Saving a massive down payment while simultaneously paying escalating rent prices is notoriously difficult.

+If the rent credit structure follows CMHC guidelines, mainstream A-lenders will recognize these funds when it is time to pass the mortgage stress test and move into a traditional mortgage.
 Over a 24-month term at $350/month in credits, that’s $8,400 accumulated toward your future down payment while already living in the property.

-5. “Try Before You Buy”
+6. Rent to Own Properties are “Try Before You Buy”

 Moving into a home before legally owning it gives you something traditional buyers don’t get: a genuine test drive.
 You can experience the neighbourhood through every season, meet the neighbours, assess the commute, and get a feel for the property’s quirks and character — all before you’re fully committed.
+If something about the home or area doesn’t suit you, a lease-option agreement gives you the flexibility to walk away at the end of the term.

-6. Potential to Benefit from Lower Rates at the End of Your Term
+7. Potential to Benefit from Lower Rates at the End of Your Term

 Some buyers strategically choose rent to own because they anticipate qualifying for a lower-rate mortgage at the end of the agreement term than they would get today.
 If rates drop meaningfully by the end of your term, your carrying costs as a homeowner could be significantly lower than if you had purchased at today’s rates.

+Unlike a standard rental lease agreement, most rent to own agreements allow you to make professional-standard renovations and improvements to the property during the term.
 Any value you add through your own labour and investment increases your equity when you become the homeowner at the end of the rental phase.
 Since you’ve already locked in the purchase price, improvements you make increase your net equity at the time of purchase.

 Important note: Not all rent to own agreements permit renovations.
 Some contracts include restrictions against renovations or require the landlord/seller’s approval for any modifications.
 Always confirm your renovation rights in writing before signing and make sure the agreement clearly outlines what improvements are allowed, who approves them, and how added value will be recognized.

-8. Buy Time for Credit and Income Stabilization
+9. Buy Time for Credit and Income Stabilization

 Before We Look at the Risks